 These people have a severe and persistent fear of high temperatures.

 Don’t worry.
-A little patience and effort go a long way in beating Thermophobia.
-Read on to know everything about this heat phobia, its causes, symptoms, treatments, and more.
+A little patience and effort go a long way in beating thermophobia.
+Read on to learn everything about this heat phobia, its causes, symptoms, treatments, and more.

 What Is Thermophobia?

 Thermophobia is the intense fear of heat.
-Thermophobia is derived from the Greek word “therme”, meaning heat, and “phobos,” meaning fear.
+Thermophobia is derived from the Greek terms therme, meaning “heat,” and phobos, meaning “fear.”
 This phobia is associated with:

 A person suffering from this phobia may feel extreme anxiety at the mere thought of heat.
 This abnormal fear is towards anything related to heat, including summer weather or hot things.
 It’s normal to avoid touching fire and other hot objects.
 After all, no one wants to get burned or scalded.
-Heat is not particularly pleasant so everyone avoids it.
+High heat is not particularly pleasant, so we tend to avoid it.
 The key difference?
 This fear is persistent and irrational.
 You don’t just dislike the heat; you are in terror of it.

 What Are Thermophobia Triggers?